-- Where the original manifesto focused on software development, a term which too many people have understood to mean only software development, the DA framework suggests that we should focus on solution delivery.
+- Where the original manifesto focused on software development, a term which too many people have understood to mean only software development, the DA toolkit suggests that we should focus on solution delivery.
 In short, we prefer solutions over software.

-- Where the original focused on customers, a word that for too many people appears to imply only end users, the DA framework suggests that it focus on the full range of stakeholders instead.
+- Where the original focused on customers, a word that for too many people appears to imply only end users, the DA toolkit suggests that it focus on the full range of stakeholders instead.
 We prefer stakeholders over customers.

 - The original manifesto focused on the understanding of, and observations about, software development at the time.
 Since then there has been some very interesting work done within the lean community since then (and to be fair there was very interesting work done within that community long before the Agile Manifesto was written).
 This manifesto incorporates lean principles, in particular considering the whole, visualizing workflow, and minimizing work in progress (WIP).